joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 <br /><br />

+## DISCLAIMER: WHEN YOU TRY TO ASK SOME QUERIES AND YOU DON'T GET THE RIGHT RESULTS, CLEAR THE MEMORY AND TRY TO SEND AGAIN THE REQUEST

+<br /><br />

 ## Section 5: Evalutation
 - **Purpose:** Quantify the correctness of the Analysis and Visualization Agent’s code-generated answers.
 - **Procedure:** We have assembled an Excel workbook that includes 2 sheets: